rehierl/node-tree-outliner/3-3-0-design-4.md

 Not all the nodes of a section are relevant to allow transformations (dynamic support needs those).
 That is, because only the section's top-level nodes are needed to group the contents of a section.
-Each subsequence in a reduced sequence can be grouped by placing its nodes inside of a container.
+Each subsequence in a section's reduced sequence of nodes can be grouped by placing its nodes inside of a container.
 Because of that, a section can be transformed into a sequence of such container nodes.

-Note that, without any restriction in scope, and because the ancestors of the section's first node do not belong to the same section, a section can not be grouped into a single container.
+Note that, without any restriction in scope, and because the ancestors of a section's first node do not belong to the same section, a section can not be grouped into a single container.
 A type-2 section can therefore still not be transformed into a semantically equivalent type-1 section.